SergeoLacruz/inventree-supplier-sync/README.md

 Here you can set the locale for your system.
 The setting is used to convert price that is reported.
 E.g. Mouser reports prices with commas and an euro sign.

+### Create Supplierparts
+When the switch is on, the plugin does a part number search at the supplier and creates a supplier part in case it finds a match (see description).
+If off, this part is skipped.
+Only price breaks on existing supplier parts are synchronized.

 ### The actual component
 This is the primary key of the next component to be synchronized.
 It is a persistent storage of the plugin and changes automatically.
 You should not touch it.